ridatta/SyntheticOTS/README.md

 # SyntheticOTS
 OTS scattering is a technique that can be used to determine electron denisty, ion and electron temperatures and velocity in laboratory plasmas.
-This code generated synthetic OTS spectral density functions for a givens et pf plasma parameters.
+This code generates synthetic OTS spectral density functions for a given set of plasma parameters.

 Use the function thompsonScatteringCgsV3.